yosf33/retrofit-kodeco-article/README.md

-in this article i have learnt many topics: a.retrofit b.using coroutines with retrofit c.start using profiler & app inspection d.separate project into packages e.start learning from kodeco articles
+# I have learnt many topics by reading kodeco article :<br>
+a.retrofit<br>
+b.using coroutines with retrofit<br>
+c.start using profiler & app inspection<br>
+d.separate project into packages<br>
+e.start learning from kodeco articles<br>
+here is the article https://www.kodeco.com/6994782-android-networking-with-kotlin-tutorial-getting-started?